Open-Attestation/open-attestation-cli/README.md

 ## Gsn Capable

+Gsn Capable denotes any contract with is able to receive relayed transactions.
+A paymaster should be declared who will sponsor the relayed transaction.

 ### setPaymaster

 This is a method to set a paymaster for the Gsn Capable recipient contract who will pay the relayer of the meta transaction.